Is Negril Safe for Tourists in 2026?

 What are the most dangerous areas in Negril for tourists?

 Based on documented incident reports, the highest-risk areas in Negril include: Along the entire seven-mile beach strip between Bloody Bay and Long Bay, concentrated near the beach bar cluster around Margaritaville and Norman Manley Boulevard.
 Sangster International Airport arrivals hall and the taxi rank outside terminal exits in Montego Bay.
-Seven-mile beach from Bloody Bay south to the cliffs, densest concentration near the Negril Craft Market on Norman Manley Boulevard.
+Seven Mile Beach from Bloody Bay to Long Bay, highest density between Margaritaville Negril and the Negril Craft Market on Norman Manley Boulevard.
 These areas are associated with street scams, taxi & transport, tour & activities incidents.

 Is Negril safe at night?